Gourmet Tea

 Hand Plucked vs Machine Plucked

-The most premium gourmet tea types are hand plucked using hand slicers that are usually worn on the thumb and middle finger.
-Tea pluckers go through each stem and carefully slice along the buds to cut the full tea leaf.
-Only leaves that are absent of holes or discoloration are placed into baskets and then handed off to be hand rolled.
+The most premium gourmet tea types undergo hand plucking using hand slicers typically worn on the thumb and middle finger.
+Tea pluckers carefully slice along each stem to cut the full tea leaf.
+Only leaves without holes or discoloration are placed into baskets and then handed off for hand rolling.

 Roasting Techniques

-Most low end teas go through a quick roasting process that is usually performed only once.
-However, roasting several times and over longer periods of time is a major contributor to bringing out all the subtle notes associated with gourmet tea quality.
-Since the process is time consuming many tea producers do not invest in this production phase.
+Most low-end teas undergo a quick roasting process, typically performed only once.
+However, roasting multiple times over longer periods brings out the subtle notes associated with gourmet tea quality.
+Because this process is time-consuming, many tea producers choose not to invest in it.

 Drying Techniques